+37. Purchasing, selling and/or attempting to purchase or sell prescription and nonprescription medicine while at school and school related functions

+38. Sexual or other harassment of individuals including, but not limited to, students, school employees, volunteers

+39. Theft

+40. Threatening behavior, including but not limited to gestures, written, verbal, or physical acts, or electronic communications

+41. Truancy

+42. Use, possession, claimed possession, distribution or selling marijuana or marijuana related products in any form.
+"Marijuana" is defined as provided for in the District's policy on Medical Marijuana, Hemp & Cannabidiol (CBD)

+43. Use, possession, claimed possession, distribution or selling tobacco or tobacco related products in any form, including but not limited to cigarettes, cigars, loose tobacco, rolling papers, chewing tobacco, snuff, matches, lighters, and vapor products which includes noncombustible products that may or may not contain nicotine, that employ a mechanical heating element, battery, electronic circuit or other mechanism, regardless of shape or size, that can be used to produce a vapor in a solution or other form.
+A vapor product also includes any vapor cartridge or other container with or without nicotine or other form that is intended to be used with an electronic cigarette, electronic cigar, electronic cigarillo, electronic pipe or similar product or device and any vapor cartridge or other container of a solution, that may may not contain nicotine, that is intended to be used with or in an electronic cigarette, electronic cigar, electronic cigarillo or electronic device.
+Vapor product not included are any products regulated by the United States Food and Drug Administration under Chapter V of the Food, Drug and Cosmetic Act.

+44. Use or possession of missing or stolen property if property is reasonably suspected to have been taken from a student, a school employee, or the school

+45. Using racial, religious, ethnic, sexual, gender or disability-related epithets 46.
+Use of the school's technology resources (i.e., computers, electronic mail, internet, and similar resources) in a manner prohibited by policies, in any manner not authorized by school officials, or in violation of law

+47. Vandalism

-- 34. Possession of illegal and/or drug related paraphernalia - 35.
-Possession of prescription and/or nonprescription medicine while at school and school related functions without prior district approval - 36.
-Profanity - 37.
-Purchasing, selling and/or attempting to purchase or sell prescription and non-prescription medicine while at school and school related functions - 38.
-Sexual or other harassment of individuals including, but not limited to, students, school employees, volunteers - 39.
-Theft - 40.
-Threatening behavior, including but not limited to gestures, written, verbal, or physical acts, or electronic communications - 41.
-Truancy - 42.
-Use, possession, distribution or selling tobacco or tobacco related products in any form, including but not limited to cigarettes, cigars, loose tobacco, rolling papers, chewing tobacco, snuff, matches, lighters, ecigarettes, personal vaporizers, electronic nicotine delivery systems, and any cartridge, container or product designed to be used in conjunction with these delivery systems, regardless of the nicotine content of the product. - 43.
-Use or possession of missing or stolen property if property is reasonably suspected to have been taken from a student, a school employee, or the school - 44.
-Using racial, religious, ethnic, sexual, gender or disability-related epithets - 45.
-Vandalism - 46.
-Violation of board of education policies, rules or regulations or violation of school rules and regulations including, but not limited to, disrespect, lingering in restrooms, running in halls, bringing unauthorized items to school, inappropriate or unauthorized use of cellular phones or other electronic media, name calling, destroying or defacing school property
+48. Violation of board of education policies, rules or regulations or violation of school rules and regulations including, but not limited to, disrespect, lingering in restrooms, running in halls, bringing unauthorized items to school, inappropriate or unauthorized use of cellular phones or other electronic media, name calling, destroying or defacing school property 49.
+Vulgarity

-- 47. Vulgarity

-- 48. Willful damage to school property
+50. Willful damage to school property

-- 49. Willful disobedience of a directive of any school official
+51. Willful disobedience of a directive of any school official

 The foregoing list of inappropriate behaviors is descriptive and by way of example only and is not to be considered an exclusive or limiting list of inappropriate behaviors.

-In addition, conduct occurring outside of the normal school day or off school property that has a direct and immediate negative effect on the discipline or educational process or effectiveness of the school, will also result in disciplinary action, which may include in-school placement options or out-of-school suspension.
-This includes, but is not limited to, electronic communication, whether or not such communication originated at school or with school equipment, if the communication is specifically directed at students or school personnel and concerns harassment, intimidation or bullying at school.
+In addition, conduct occurring outside of the normal school day or off school property that has a direct and immediate negative effect on the discipline or educational process or effectiveness of the school, will also result in disciplinary action, which may include inschool placement options or out-of-school suspension.
+This includes but is not limited to electronic communication, whether or not such communication originated at school or with school equipment, if the communication is specifically directed at students or school personnel and concerns harassment, intimidation or bullying at school.